AntoineSavage/pizzascript/README.md

 ### Requesting other module definition contexts

-The *function explicit context* can be used to request other module definition contexts (i.e. the final context after a module has finished evaluating).
+The *macro explicit context* can be used to request other module definition contexts (i.e. the final context after a module has finished evaluating).
 This allows the implementation of features like:
 - importing all or a subset of another module's definition
 - aliasing, qualifying or hiding a subset of another module's definition

-Assume a function invokation `F` that receives an explicit context.
-Once `F` finishes, the interpreter will search the resulting explicit context for the key `'__REQUEST_MODULE_CTX__`.
+Assume a macro invokation `M` that receives an explicit context.
+Once `M` finishes, the interpreter will search the resulting explicit context for the key `'__REQUEST_MODULE_CTX__`.
 If found with a fully-qualified, single-quoted symbol `S`, the interpreter will do the following:
 - remove this key from the explicit context
 - search the module directory for the module `M` matching symbol `S`
 - if module `M` is already evaluated, denote its final context as `C`